 Skip to main content

-In addition to experiencing long-term financial consequences, victims of financial crimes often experience negative effects on their mental health, physical health and personal relationships.
+In addition to immediate, and even long-term financial consequences, many people also experience emotional turmoil after financial crimes that can have negative effects on their mental health, physical health and personal relationships.

 Financial fraud happens when someone deprives you of your money, capital, or otherwise harms your financial health through deceptive, misleading, or other illegal practices.
 This can be done through a variety of methods such as identity theft or investment fraud.